More rain brought us to an unexpected bus stop.

 We debated on what to do next.
 The trail from Waiwera follows a rocky beach, and is designated a low-tide route.
 (No specific high-tide route was indicated, and the tide was now well on its way back in.)
 With the rain, we already knew that wasn’t going to be a fun section, and CareFree had been here before, noting that it was a beautiful section of trail.
 The alternative was to continue along the Hibiscus Coast Highway for a few more kilometers until we got to the next town, Ōrewa, but then there’d just be more beach there to follow.

-We were surprised to find a bus stop for AT Metro, Auckland’s bus system.
-We didn’t think it came this far north.
+Then we realized the bus shelter we were at was for AT Metro, Auckland’s bus system.
+We were surprised — we didn’t think it came this far north.
 (While in the park, we’d noted a bunch of AT Metro busses, and assumed they were charter busses for a school field trip.
 Which was probably a correct guess, since we did see a school group.
 Later, a bit of investigation showed that we were near the northern extent of AT Metro’s reach.)
-We briefly considered taking the bus one stop south, to avoid having to walk the windy highway, but that felt like cheating.
+We briefly considered taking the bus one stop south, to avoid having to walk the curvy, busy highway, but that felt like cheating.

 Resigned to a lousy day anyway, we started heading back towards the highway, but as we got a little closer, saw that it didn’t have much of a shoulder, and on top of being windy, it was also fairly steep.
 Instead, we decided to bail out, and take full advantage of the fact that we could take the bus back to Auckland.
 We have the resource of an apartment within bus range, so we might as well use that resource.
 The weather’s supposed to improve significantly tomorrow after (substantially) more rain this afternoon, so we can come back in a day or two with great weather to actually enjoy this section.